rocq-community/rocq-community.github.io/index.md

 Once a project has joined coq-community, community members collaborate to ensure:

-- project packages are continuously published on Coq's [OPAM package index](https://coq.inria.fr/packages) and other relevant venues;
+- project packages are continuously published on Coq's [opam package index](https://coq.inria.fr/packages) and other relevant venues;
 - projects use best practices for automation (e.g., building and continuous integration) as the project and Coq itself evolves;
 - projects provide rich metadata and documentation to enable application in other projects and in research.

-More information can be found in the coq-community [manifesto](https://github.com/coq-community/manifesto), in particular on the process for [proposing a new package](https://github.com/coq-community/manifesto/blob/master/CONTRIBUTING.md#proposing-a-new-package).
+More details can be found in the coq-community [manifesto](https://github.com/coq-community/manifesto), in particular on the process for [proposing a new package](https://github.com/coq-community/manifesto/blob/master/CONTRIBUTING.md#proposing-a-new-package).

 ## Contact